prebid/prebid.github.io/adops/mobile-rendering-gam-line-item-setup.md

 <script type="text/javascript">admob.events.dispatchAppEvent("PrebidAppEvent","%%PATTERN:bidid%%");</script>
 ```

+TBD - what's `bidid`?

+It will look something like this in GAM interface:

 <img src="/assets/images/prebid-mobile/modules/rendering/order-gam-creative-banner.png" alt="Pipeline Screenshot" align="center">

+{: .alert.alert-info :}
+Developer background: The Prebid SDK integrates with the Google Moble Ads (GMA) SDK using the [App Events](https://developers.google.com/ad-manager/mobile-ads-sdk/android/banner#app_events) feature for most ad formats.
+The creative above contains a special tag that will be processed by Prebid SDK's GAM Event Handlers.
+When the handler receives the `PrebidAppEvent` event it will render the winning bid.
+Otherwise control will be passed to the GAM Ad View and the GMA SDK will render the received creative.

 ### Rewarded Video

 Prebid rendering for Rewarded video ads is based on the [OnAdMetadataChangedListener](https://developers.google.com/android/reference/com/google/android/gms/ads/rewarded/OnAdMetadataChangedListener).
-So you need to set up a special VAST tag in the creative.
+So you need to set up a special VAST tag in the creative:

 ``` js
 https://cdn.jsdelivr.net/npm/prebid-universal-creative/dist/prebid-mobile-rewarded-vast.xml
 ```

+It will look something like this in the GAM interface:

 <img src="/assets/images/prebid-mobile/modules/rendering/order-gam-creative-rewarded.png" alt="Pipeline Screenshot" align="center">